vavdoshka/bitbucket-hook-diffstat/README.md

 result, errors = process_bitbucket_push_events(
     push_payload, repo_owner, repo_name, bitbucket_user, bitbucket_password
 ) # This function does not raise any Exception but rather tries to return at least something usefull.
-Bitbucket will retry up to 2 times more if gets non 200 response.
+One can return non 200 response to Bitbucket to retry request.

 result # Is a dict of zero or more branches to the set of one or many file pathnames {'master': {'.gitignore'}}